bundleofivan/bundleofivan/README.md

 I'm interested in
 - creating clean, accessible, and intuitive UI
 - scaling services globally in real time
-- blending the real and virtual world with AR
+- blending the real and virtual world through AR technology

 On the side, I'm learning parallel computing with Rust and the joys of data warehousing.